turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 ### Writing Validations

 ActiveRecord actually helps us out here by providing a `validates` method which we'll pass the column name in the form of a symbol, and an options hash `{presence: true}`.
-I *could* format it like this, `validates(:title, {presence: true})`.
+We *could* format it like this, `validates(:title, {presence: true})`.
 However, convention is to use the following format:

 Go into the `app/models/film.rb` model and add the following line: